 - Two entrance monument signs (a sign in which the entire bottom is in contact with the ground) shall be permitted at the main entrance from Mt.
 Kemble Avenue.
 The signs may be located completely or in part on retaining walls, as depicted on the example image on page 31, and sign text shall not exceed 16 square feet per sign and 32 square feet for both as measured from the exterior edges of the text.
 The signs may be externally lit by shielded downlighting. - The entrance monument signs shall be located entirely on the subject property and shall not interfere with any sight triangles. - Directional and wayfinding signs are permitted on all internal roadways.
-All wayfinding signage shall be consistent in design, style, and color. - Unless otherwise stated here, all signs shall comply with Article XXIII Signs of the Harding Township Land Use and Development regulations.
+All wayfinding signage shall be consistent in design, style, and color. - A street sign identifying the name of the secondary access road may be paced at the intersection of the secondary access road with Mount Kemble Avenue.